April 3

 • No direct power source options

-• Only supports one microphone
+• Supports only one microphone

 dbx 580 Mic Preamp